vutung3196/vutung3196/README.md

 ### Hi there 👋

-- 👨‍🎓: My name is Tung Vu and I'm a computer science student, software engineer, son and a friend.
+- 👨‍🎓: My name is Tung Vu and I'm a computer science student
 - 📖 I’m currently working on backend development.
 - 🌱 I’m currently learning distributed system design.
 <!-- - 👯 I’m looking to collaborate on motion planning and robotics side projects -->